felidadae/owca/docs/score_algorithm.rst

 (comparing to DRAM).
 The 2) is approached with idea that performance can be degraded mostly when any of: memory bandwidth, L4 cache (in 2LM mode DRAM runs as a next level cache) shared resources are saturated.

-*The **heuristic** assigns to each workload a single positive rational number*, thus creating a sorted list if taking into consideration all workloads.
+*The heuristic assigns to each workload a single positive rational number*, thus creating a sorted list, if taking into consideration all workloads.
 That single number, we call a workloads **score**.
 **Lower** the number, **better** a workload fits the PMEM node according to our heuristic.
 The value of score does not depends on different workloads, but only on workload innate features.